sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## 3.20.x -> 3.21.0

 A new database instance `codeintel-db` has been introduced.
-If you have previously configured Sourcegraph to connect to an external database and would like to do the same for thsi new instance, then update the `CODEINTEL_PG*` environment variables as described in the [external database documentation](../external_database.md).
+If you have previously configured Sourcegraph to connect to an external database and would like to do the same for this new instance, then update the `CODEINTEL_PG*` environment variables as described in the [external database documentation](../external_database.md).
 Otherwise, no manual steps are necessary.

 ## 3.19